elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 ```

 :::note
-They must get assigned with elem.addEventListener rather than on&#8249;event&#8250;.
+We must assign them with elem.addEventListener rather than on&#8249;event&#8250;.
 :::

   </div>